dj-cz/prime_numbers/README.md

-# prime_numbers
-Is the entered number a prime number?
+This program will take a number from the user and it will say if it's a prime number or not.